IyinOnaeko/InteractiveTrails/README.md

 # InteractiveTrail

 ## Overview
-I am a dedicated and compassionate student currently pursuing a Master's degree in Software Engineering at Cardiff University.
-With a strong background in information and communications engineering, I am excited about opportunities to apply my skills and make a positive impact.
+I am a dedicated student currently pursuing a Master's degree in Software Engineering at Cardiff University.
+With a strong background in information and communications engineering.
 Here's a proposal for an interactive trail application designed for towns and local businesses.

 ## Features